-- 3.11 The Croydon Debate item shall not be taken at Annual Council or the Council Tax Meeting.
-The Croydon Debate item shall, where relevant, comprise the following matters: Borough Petitions Debate and Local Petitions Debate. - 3.12 Petitions: General requirements for all Petitions and Croydon Debate items - 3.12.1 Three types of petition may be presented to full Council under the Croydon Debate item: Borough Petitions; Local Petitions; and Member Petitions each of
+3.11 The Croydon Debate item shall not be taken at Annual Council or the Council Tax Meeting.
+The Croydon Debate item shall, where relevant, comprise the following matters: Borough Petitions Debate and Local Petitions Debate.

+3.12 Petitions: General requirements for all Petitions and Croydon Debate items which are governed by these Rules and, where relevant, the provisions of the Council's Petition Protocol.

+3.12.1 Three types of petition may be presented to full Council under the Croydon Debate item: Borough Petitions; Local Petitions; and Member Petitions each of